F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ### Installation: Microsoft Method

 Once booted into the Windows installer, proceed as you normally would on any Windows computer.
-If you see an error message containing “Windows could not prepare the computer to boot into the next phase of installation”, please follow the next portion of this guide (DISM Installation).
+If you see an error message containing "Windows could not prepare the computer to boot into the next phase of installation", please follow the next portion of this guide (DISM Installation).

 ### Installation: DISM Deployment Method